-Instead, as befits our domain, think of the state of the system as a tree, where we apply the rewriting rules at the leaves to generate a larger tree.
+Instead, in keeping with our domain, think of the state of the system as a tree, where we apply the rewriting rules at the leaves to generate a larger tree.
 Figure 3 shows the first four steps of this process for our example Lindenmayer system.